ray-project/kuberay/docs/guidance/gcs-ft.md

 * Ray 2.0 is required.
 * You need to support external Redis server for Ray.
 (Redis HA cluster is highly recommended.)

-### Enable Ray GCS HA
+### Enable Ray GCS FT

-To enable Ray GCS HA in your newly KubeRay-managed Ray cluster, you need to enable it by adding an annotation to the RayCluster YAML file.
+To enable Ray GCS FT in your newly KubeRay-managed Ray cluster, you need to enable it by adding an annotation to the RayCluster YAML file.

 ```yaml